apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 STOMP 1.0 clients do specify which virtual host they are connecting to so the broker connects those clients to the first virtual host defined in it's configuration.
 STOMP 1.1 clients do specify a virtual host when they connect.
-If no configured virtual host `host-name` matches the client's requested host, the connection is terminated with an ERROR.
+If no configured virtual host `host_name` matches the client's requested host, the connection is terminated with an ERROR.
 Therefore, it is critical that the virtual hosts configuration define all the possible host names that clients may connect to host with.